cdifranco1/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?

+    - if removing hooks from the question -- class components are best for handling state

 - [ ] Name three lifecycle methods and their purposes.

+    - componentDidMount - this will run after the first render of the component - useful for handling side effects or async requests while allowing the page to still render
+    - componentDidUpdate - will run after each re-render after the initial render - useful for same purpose as componentDidMount
+    - componentWillUnmount - will run when the component is about to be unmounted -- useful for cleaning up event handlers

 - [ ] What is the purpose of a custom hook?

+    - allows you to share non-visual behavior or stateful logic between components

 - [ ] Why is it important to test our apps?

+    - gives you confidence in code before it is commited to production.
+Also makes it easier to spot edge case issues and develop more efficiently

 ## Project Set Up